 - Intestinal, parasitic and skin diseases are found in workers engaged in collecting refuse

 The most serious problem is groundwater contamination.
 As water filters through any material, chemicals in the material may dissolve in the water, a process called leaching.
 The resulting mixture is called leachate.
-As water percolates through Muncipal Solid Waste, it makes a leachate that consists of decomposing organic matter combined with iron, mercury, lead, zinc, and other metals from rusting cans, discarded batteries and appliances.
+As water percolates through Municipal Solid Waste, it makes a leachate that consists of decomposing organic matter combined with iron, mercury, lead, zinc, and other metals from rusting cans, discarded batteries and appliances.
 It may also contain paints, pesticides, cleaning fluids, newspaper inks, and other chemicals.
-Contaminated water can have a serious impact on all living creatures, including humans, in an ecosystem.
+Contaminated water can have a serious impact on all living creatures including humans in an ecosystem.

-When waste is burnt heavy metals like lead, toxic gases and smoke spreads over residential areas.
+When waste is burnt heavy metals like lead, toxic gases, and smoke spread over residential areas.
 The wind also carries waste, dust and gases caused by decomposition.
 Putrefaction of waste in sunlight during daytime results in bad smells and reduced visibility.

-There is an urgent need to manage MSW from the time it is created to its safe disposal.
+There is an urgent need to manage Municipal Solid Waste (MSW) from the time it is created to its safe disposal.
 The public and local municipal authorities need to work together.
 It is important to create awareness about the consequences of pollution so that people become conscious of the need to deal with this problem.

 - Pakistan has responded to its environmental problems by developing laws, establishing government agencies and accepting technical assistance from donors, including the World Bank.
 Despite this, the response remains fragmented and environmental institutions, laws, and other initiatives do not solve the whole problem

-- Environmental legislation is still not well developed in Pakistan, especially in comparison to the developed world.
-For example, there are no National Quality Standards for SWM
+- Environmental legislation is still not immature in Pakistan, especially in comparison to the developed world.
+For example, there are no National Quality Standards for Solid Waste Management (SWM)

 Install Waste Disposal Facilities

-- If proper waste management is practiced, this waste could be converted into useful products.
-There are three Rs practiced to manage the solid waste
+- If proper waste management is practiced, this waste could be converted into useful products

 Items should not just be thrown away after use if they can be used again.
-Doing this result in a reduction in waste and better conservation of resources.
-Items, which can be re-used, include glass jars and bottles, and plastic bags.
+It will reduce of waste and better conservation of resources.
+Items like glass jars, bottles, and plastic bags can be reused.

-Recycling means creating new things from used items.
+Recycling results in creating new things from already used items.
 Almost 20-30 percent of MSW contains materials which could be recycled.
 For instance: